gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 <a id="markdown-complementary-intervals" name="complementary-intervals"></a>
 ## Complementary Intervals

-Up to now we always talked about intervals that are going 'up', i.e. the second note is always a higer note than the root.
+Up to now we always talked about intervals that are going 'up', i.e. the second note is always a higher note than the root.

 The system of intervals also works into the other direction, ie. downwards.